zwgithub/WZMarqueeView/README.md

 WZMarqueeView
 ==============

-A custom marquee lable for iOS.
+A custom marquee lable for iOS .